shivannis/xandr-docs-public/xandr-docs/articles/invest/buy-mobile-inventory-via-rtb.md

   - **Unlimited** - Select this option to leave your daily budget undefined.

   > [!NOTE]
   > If you have enabled the unlimited budget warning feature, you will not be able to set the budget for your campaign to **unlimited** if the line item and (if applicable) insertion order budgets are also set to unlimited.
 This feature prevents mistaken overspend that can result when budgets are set to unlimited at all levels.
 When the feature is enabled, to set your campaign budget to unlimited, you must first limit the budget for either the insertion order or line item associated with the campaign.
-To enable this feature, speak to your Xandr representative.
+To enable this feature, speak to your Microsoft Advertising representative.

 ## Step 6.
 Define the buying strategies

 ### Buy third-party inventory

-To run the campaign on inventory from other members of the Xandr platform and from external partners and exchanges (also known as **RTB** inventory), check the **Buy Third-Party Inventory** box.
+To run the campaign on inventory from other members of the Microsoft Advertising platform and from external partners and exchanges (also known as **RTB** inventory), check the **Buy Third-Party Inventory** box.
 Then decide how you want to pay for third-party inventory (per impression, per click, and/or per conversion) and define exactly how you want to calculate your bids.
 Note that the revenue type of the parent line item determines which buying strategy options are available and, of those available, which are recommended.

 Post-view conversions cannot currently be tracked across Safari mobile browsers or in apps.
 If you use the "Optimize to a predicted CPA goal" strategy, please do so only for post-click scenarios.
 For more information about why this is so, see [Technical Limitations of Mobile Buying](technical-limitations-of-mobile-buying.md).